 In 2009, BMO operated under challenging credit, economic and capital markets that affected financial services companies around the world.
-In the first half of 2009, we closed our Instore branches in Canada, having determined that our customers prefer full-service branches that offer professional advice and relationship management capabilities combined with the convenience of electronic banking channels.
+In the first half of 2009, we closed our Canadian Instore branches located in grocery stores, having determined that our customers prefer full-service branches that offer professional advice and relationship management capabilities combined with the convenience of electronic banking channels.